-(1789 Hugoven - 1813 Amsterdam) The winter landscape depicts a snowy village with existing farmhouses and oaks; on the left in the foreground, an old woman and a young man with a dog are returning to gather firewood; on the right, in front of the entrance to the farmhouse, there are three additional figures.
-Atmospheric in mood, this rare work by the young artist who died early—of whom no other known paintings have survived—was previously known.
-Jan Wuring van Drielst studied under his stepfather Egbert van Drielst (1745 - 1818) in Amsterdam.
-This particular winter landscape, created in 1812, is immediately connected by its motif, style, and composition to his landscapes.
+(1789 Huguenot - 1813 Amsterdam) A winter landscape depicts a snowy village with rustic farmhouses and oak trees; in the left foreground, an elderly woman and a young man with a dog are returning while gathering firewood; on the right, in front of the farmhouse entrance, three additional figures.
+Atmospherically evocative, this rare work by a young, deceased artist, from whom no other known painting has survived, was previously documented.
+Jan Vuring van Driëlst studied under his stepfather Egbert van Driëlst (1745 - 1818) in Amsterdam.
+The present winter landscape, created in 1812, is immediately linked to his landscapes through its motif, style, and composition.
 Oil on canvas, relined; dimensions 63 cm x 72.5 cm.
-In a frame.
+Framed.

 Iosif Heydendal